AngryUEFI/AngryCAT/README.md

 * Responds with STATUS

 ### Structure
-* 4 Byte unsigned LE target slot
+* 4 Byte unsigned LE source slot
+    * can use slot 1 to flip bits in an already processed update
 * 4 Byte unsinged LE number of bit flips
-* array of 2 Byte unsigned LE of bit positions to flip
+* array of 4 Byte unsigned LE of bit positions to flip
+    * uses 4 byte to support big updates in future revisions
+    * enough space for more than 2000 flips

 ## APPLYUCODE
 * ID 0x141
 * Applies the ucode in the specified slot
 * Microcode is applied with interrupts disabled
 * Responds with a UCODERESPONSE
+* Optionally applies the known good update afterwards
+    * this is done directly in the assembly stub to limit executed instructions

 ### Structure
 * 4 Byte unsigned LE target slot
+* 4 Byte unsigned LE options
+    * 1 Byte flags, Bit 0: LSB
+        * Bit 0 - apply known good update after the test update *Note*: currently not implemented!

 ## READMSR
 * ID 0x201